joe-bor/Life-Insurance-dAPP/Backend/README.md

 - **Token-Based Payments**: The contract uses a custom ERC20 token, `LifeInsuranceToken`, for handling initial seed investment and then commission payments for the investors.
 Users pay premiums in ETH.
 - **Policy Management**: Users can create life insurance policies specifying coverage amount, and personal health data.
 Premiums are due monthly, with a late fee applied for overdue payments.
-- **Commission System**: The contract collects a 1% commission on transactions, which is stored and can be claimed by investors based on their token holdings.
+- **Commission System**: The contract collects a 1% commission on transactions, which is stored and can be claimed by investors based on their token holdings
 - **Oracle Integration**: Uses the Tellor oracle for external data, primarily to validate claims through external conditions (e.g., BTC spot price as a placeholder for test scenarios).
 But later will be converted to actual Death info as Oracles from valid government data reporting.
 - **Claim Processing**: Policyholders can claim their coverage amount upon meeting certain conditions verified through the oracle.
 The contract ensures funds are available and adjusts policy status accordingly.
 - **Investment Opportunity**: Allows users to invest in the insurance pool by purchasing tokens.
 It includes functionality to handle investments, token minting, and returns.